seethespark/i-flicks/README.md

 Overview
 --------

-i-flickls pulls together several components to give a full, open source video sharing application.
+i-flicks pulls together several components to give a full, open source video sharing application.

 i-flicks is intended for small teams or individuals who want a stand alone video presentation system.
-It will work with a few hundred or low thousands of videos and a handful of concurrent viewers.
+It will work with a few hundred or low thousands of videos and a handful of concurrent viewers.  i-flicks originated from a desire to share family videos hosted on a home server and I couldn't find a fully featured Node implementation.

+As of the time of writing this, i-flicks is still in active developmnent and isn't following Semantic Versioning yet.
+APIs may change.
+Database changes should be additive and so new versions won't overwrite your existing videos (unless your uploads directory is inside your node_modules folder!).

 If you are interested in a larger installation or new features please get in touch as that's the best way to make it happen.

 See [i-flicks.com](https://i-flicks.com/) for the working example.

+<a href="https://twitter.com/i_flicks" class="twitter-follow-button" data-show-count="false">Follow @i_flicks</a>
+<script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>

 Getting started
 ---------------